dataset-ninja/surgical-scene-segmentation-in-robotic-gastrectomy/README.md

-# Surgical Scene Segmentation in Robotic Gastrectomy with Real and Synthetic Data
+# SISVSE: Surgical Scene Segmentation Using Semantic Image Synthesis with a Virtual Surgery Environment Dataset

-Surgical Scene Segmentation in Robotic Gastrectomy is a dataset for instance segmentation, semantic segmentation, and object detection tasks.
+SISVSE is a dataset for instance segmentation, semantic segmentation, and object detection tasks.